tendermint/tendermint/spec/abci++/abci++_properties_001_draft.md

 2. The Application returns _accept_ or _reject_.
 3. _p_'s Tendermint deems the Precommit message invalid if the Application returned _reject_.

-**BEGIN TODO**
+>**BEGIN TODO**
+>

-Current status of discussion of "Application's Reject forcing consensus to reject/ignore a (non-nil) precommit value":
+>Current status of discussion of "Application's Reject forcing consensus to reject/ignore a (non-nil) precommit value":
+>

-* If App can force reject --> important liveness implications to consensus
+>* If App can force reject --> important liveness implications to consensus
-* From discussion with Callum: App rejects vote extension only if
+>* From discussion with Callum: App rejects vote extension only if
-  * bug in sender's App (or, more generally, sender's App is Byzantine)
+>   * bug in sender's App (or, more generally, sender's App is Byzantine)
-  * vote extension rejection based on App's specific semantics seems out of the question for everyone
+>   * vote extension rejection based on App's specific semantics seems out of the question for everyone
-  * vote extension must be deterministic, and depend **exclusively** on
+>   * vote extension must be deterministic, and depend **exclusively** on
-     * last committed App state
+>     * last committed App state
-     * contents of vote extension
+>     * contents of vote extension
-* The big question here is: is there a reasonable enough way from engineers to detect any non-determinism that may creep in?
+>* The big question here is: is there a reasonable enough way from engineers to detect any non-determinism that may creep in?
-  * It'll be more complicated than detecting non-determinism when executing a block (detected by app-hash, result-hash, etc)
+>  * It'll be more complicated than detecting non-determinism when executing a block (detected by app-hash, result-hash, etc)
-  * In this case, if there is non determinism, the liveness of consensus is compromised, so it will be very hard to troubleshoot!
+>  * In this case, if there is non determinism, the liveness of consensus is compromised, so it will be very hard to troubleshoot!
-  * BTW, the same reasoning can be applied to `ResponseProcessProposal.accept`
+>  * BTW, the same reasoning can be applied to `ResponseProcessProposal.accept`
-      * Shall we also introduce $\bot$ here?
+>

-**END TODO**
+>**END TODO**

 ### FinalizeBlock